boyedokup/-iot-smart-home-with-wit.ai-mqtt/README.md

 ### Wit.AI

 Wit.Ai is a Natural Language Processing tool (NLP) that takes voice or text phrases and makes meaning out of them.
-Simply put we can give it audio and we we get strcutured text in return (Speech-to-Text).
+Simply put we can give it audio through the microphone and we get strcutured text in return (Speech-to-Text).
 Wit.ai has many uses depending on the type of project.
 I will strongly recommend this [tutorial link](https://wit.ai/docs/quickstart) to grasp the concepts better

 Let me explain some key concepts you will need to train your model better with Wit.Ai.